 Hvar is also considered as one of the greatest places to live in the country.
-Its mild winter and warm summers, accompanied with healthy Mediterranean food and relax lifestyle, might well be the recipe for long and happy life.
+Its mild winter and warm summers, accompanied by healthy Mediterranean food and a relaxed lifestyle, might well be the recipe for long and happy life.

 8. Mali Lošinj

 Throughout its rich history, Mali Lošinj was once an important maritime and commercial center.
 Today, it is the largest island town in the Adriatic, which lies on the beautiful island Lošinj, known for its clean sea air and picturesque Mediterranean architecture.

 During your stay here, you must not miss the pine forest on the Cikat peninsula, a very cool place where you can run and cycle.
 If you are into something more relaxing, just stroll along the seaside promenade, breathe the fresh sea air and sunbathe on the sandy beach of Cikat bay.

 But there is one thing that is a definite must-see here.

 The museum of Apoxyomenos, a 1.9m tall 300kg bronze statue that dates from the 1st or 2nd century BC is one the highlights of the town.
 The name comes from the Greek word for “man giving himself a scrape” and shows an athlete poised to scrape off the dirt and sweat after a long day of hard work.

 Charming Motovun, Croatia